apache/echarts-doc/en/option/option.md

 `'lighter'` is also a common type of compositing operation.
 In this mode, the area where the number of graphics is concentrated is superimposed into a high-brightness color (white).
 It often used to highlight the effect of the area.
 See example [Global airline](${galleryEditorPath}lines-airline)

+# hoverLayerThreshold(number) = 3000

+When the number of element of the whole chart is larger than `hoverLayerThreshold`, a seperate hover layer is used to render hovered elements.

+The seperate hover layer is used to avoid re-painting the whole canvas when hovering on elements.
+Instead, the hovered elements are rendered in a seperate layer so that other elements don't have to be rendered again.

+ECharts 2 use seperate layer for all cases.
+But it brings some problems like the hovered elements may not covering everything else correctly, or translucent elements may not overlay correctly to each other.
+And it brings extra member cost due to the extra canvas and may bring burden on mobile devices.
+So since ECharts 3, the hover layer is not used by default.
+Only when the element amount is large enough will the hover layer used.

 # useUTC(boolean) = false

 Whether to use UTC in display.